pythonhealthdatascience/.github/profile/README.md

 ## DES in Python tutorial

-There is a tutorial on discrete-event simulation for the Operational Research Society Simulation Workshop 2025:
+There is a tutorial on discrete-event simulation for the Operational Research Society Simulation Workshop 2025: [Building healthcare discrete-event simulation models in free and open source software: an introductory tutorial](https://www.theorsociety.com/common/Uploaded%20files/Simulation-Workshop/SW25/doiorg1036819sw25004.pdf)

 | Repositories | Description |
 | --- | --- |